 Breakout Sessions

-B Small university (capacity: 10 students) * Since the capacity has been met, there will be a waiting list for cancellation after that.
+B Small university (capacity: 10 students) * Since the capacity has been filled, there will be a waiting list after that.

-This is a subcommittee for universities with 3,000 or fewer students.
-We mainly share information and exchange opinions on the actual situation and issues of support for small universities.
+This is a breakout session for universities with less than 3,000 students.
+We will mainly share information and exchange opinions on the actual situation and issues of support for small universities.

-C Case study (capacity: 10 people) * Since the capacity has been met, there will be a waiting list for cancellation after that.
+C Case study (capacity: 10 people) * Since the capacity has been filled, there will be a waiting list after that.

-This is a subcommittee that examines case studies on the appropriateness and fairness of support for students with disabilities.
+This subcommittee examines case studies on the appropriateness and fairness of support for students with disabilities.
 Coordinators are expected to be the main participants, but administrative staff and faculty members are also welcome.

 16:40